 ---|---|---|

 The IRS requires written acknowledgment of donations exceeding more than $250.
-The donation acknowledgment letter documents these transactions for your donors.
+A donation acknowledgment letter documents these transactions for your donors.

-For donors who make multiple contributions throughout the year, it can be hard to keep track of all that paperwork.
-One great thing you can do for them is also send an end-of-year donation acknowledgment letter that summarizes all their contributions at the end of the year.
+One great thing you can do for them is send an end-of-year donation acknowledgment letter summarizing all their contributions at the end of the year.

-One thing to keep in mind is for individuals, and most small businesses, the end of the calendar year is also the end of their fiscal year.
-However, if you have large corporate givers, you may want to track the end of their fiscal year separately to ensure you’re sending this information at the right time.
+For most individuals (and most small businesses), the end of the calendar year is also the end of their fiscal year.
+If you have large corporate givers, you may want to track the end of their fiscal year separately to ensure you’re sending this information at the right time.
 Much of this will depend on state laws, tax filing requirements, and organization bylaws.

 What to Include in an Acknowledgment Letter

 The IRS requires an acknowledgment to substantiate a charitable contribution of $250 or more.
-According to the IRS, this acknowledgement must include:
+According to the IRS, this acknowledgment must include:

 - name of the organization;